router5/router5/README.md

 __router.registerComponent(name, component)__

-Register a component for the named route segment `name`. `name` has to describe the full route segment depth (i.e. _'users.view'_).
-If the route segment for the registered component is about to be removed by a route change, its `canDeactivate()` method will be called if present.
+Register a component for the named route segment `name`. `name` has to describe the full route name (i.e. _'users.view'_).
+If the route segment for the registered component is about to be removed by a route change, its `canDeactivate(toState, fromState)` method will be called if present.
+Segments to be deactivated are called from bottom to top.

 Only one component per segment can be registered.